repnz/windbg-cheat-sheet/README.md

   - (Symbols of drivers you develop will be loaded automatically from the same folder of the driver.
 Copy .pdb to the guest..)
 - Click F5 to continue the OS load or do any command you like.

+## Settings Workspace

+Remember to set the workspace by clicking "Save Workspace" after arranging the windows in the way you like, so next time you open WinDbg it will save this arrangement.

 ## Installing and Loading Device Drivers

 Installing a driver is done by registering it in the registry under the services key.
 Loading the driver is done by calling the